Pennsylvania Route 63: Philadelphia to Bensalem

 PA 63 enters the Northeast Philadelphia section of the city a short distance past the Pine Road intersection.
 PA 63 widens into a four-lane divided highway and passes between a former golf course (site of the former Budd Company Red Lion plant) to the north and homes and industrial developments to the south.
 The road continues through a mix of residential and commercial development as it crosses Verree Road and PA 532 (Bustleton Avenue).
 East of PA 532, the route passes over CSX's Trenton Subdivision railroad line and comes to an intersection with US 1 (Roosevelt Boulevard).

-PA 63 turns northeast and follows a concurrency with US 1 on Roosevelt Boulevard, a wide boulevard with local-express lanes.
+PA 63 turns northeast and forms a concurrency with US 1 on Roosevelt Boulevard, a wide boulevard with local-express lanes.
 The road carries a 3-3-3-3 lane configuration as it heads northeast through areas of businesses and industrial parks.
 After intersecting Byberry Road, the concurrency with US 1 ends at an unfinished cloverleaf interchange with Woodhaven Road, where PA 63 heads southeast onto the Woodhaven Road freeway.
 Woodhaven Road continues northwest of US 1 as an unsigned quadrant route numbered State Route 1022 to an intersection with Evans Street, which connects to Byberry Road, before coming to a dead end at an entrance to an industrial park.

 Woodhaven Road, a six-lane freeway lined with frontage roads that have the same name, carries the route southeast between an industrial park to the northeast and residential neighborhoods to the southwest as it crosses Byberry Creek and comes to the Thornton Road interchange.
 Past here, the freeway passes residential areas on both sides and has a westbound exit for Academy Road and a full interchange with Knights Road.
-At this point, the surroundings along PA 63 become commercial as it comes to the Franklin Mills Boulevard/Millbrook Road interchange that provides access to the Philadelphia Mills shopping mall located to the northeast of the road.
+At this point, the surroundings along PA 63 become commercial as it comes to the Franklin Mills Boulevard/Millbrook Road interchange that provides access to the Franklin Mall located to the northeast of the road.
 Within the interchange, the road is temporarily four lanes wide.
 The frontage roads end past that interchange as Woodhaven Road turns south to cross Poquessing Creek, where it heads into Bensalem Township in Bucks County.
 Upon entering Bucks County, the route has a partial cloverleaf interchange with US 13 (Bristol Pike).
 A short distance south of US 13, PA 63 ends at a trumpet interchange with I-95.
 This interchange also has access to the park and ride lot at the Cornwells Heights station on Amtrak's Northeast Corridor and SEPTA's Trenton Line.

 In 2015, PA 63 had an annual average daily traffic count ranging from a high of 65,000 vehicles between Knights Road and I-95 to a low of 10,000 vehicles between PA 309 and PA 152.
 The entire length of PA 63 is part of the National Highway System.